 Enabled: The option will improve system performance.
 However, if any program writes to this memory area, a system error may result.

 Disabled: System BIOS non-cacheable.

 Video BIOS Cacheable: This option copies the video ROM BIOS to fast RAM (C0000h to C7FFFh).
-The default is Enabled.

 Enabled: Enables the Video BIOS Cacheable to speed up the VGA Performance.

 Disabled: Will not use the Video BIOS Cacheable function.